backdrop-contrib/domain/README.txt

     always resolve.

     If you do not pass a domain string or domain_id, all domains will be tested.
-Note that if you run Drupal in a subdirectory, you must pass a --uri value with this command.
+Note that if you run Backdrop in a subdirectory, you must pass a --uri value with this command.

     Sample command: